muhtasim7/Cost-to-Go-Uoft/README.md

 **Cost-to-Go-UofT** is a comprehensive tool designed to assist users in planning their study abroad experience.
 This tool goes beyond merely helping users find a suitable university program—it also provides personalized recommendations for flights and accommodations.
 Users receive a final itinerary summarizing all the relevant information, making it easier to organize their study abroad plans.

-This application was inspired by feedback regarding the University of Toronto's study abroad page, which users often found overwhelming and insufficient.
-The original page lacked detailed information, such as rental and flight costs, leaving users without a clear picture of the full experience. **Cost-to-Go-UofT** fills these gaps by offering an all-in-one solution.
+This application was inspired by our own challenges using the University of Toronto's study abroad page to search for opportunities.
+The page didn't allow filtering by requirements, so we had to scroll through all the programs and compare them to our GPA and language skills.
+We wanted to make it easier to filter by these criteria.
+Cost-to-Go-UofT not only simplifies the search process with better filters but also helps students by automatically finding flights and rentals, providing a comprehensive, all-in-one solution for planning their study abroad experience.

 ---